Introduction

 Start wherever you are.
 Choose one or two shifts that feel supportive and let them guide you back to balance.

-When you care for your mind, body, and energy with intention, you move through the season with more ease, presence, and joy.
+When you care for your mind, body, and energy with intention, you can flow through the season with more ease, presence, and joy.

 May this be the year you nurture yourself as deeply as you give to others and feel the difference it brings.